Comprehensive Support for Eating Disorders: Insights Into Psychodynamic Therapy and Mental Health Approaches

 What are some coping strategies for eating disorders?

 Coping strategies for eating disorders can help individuals manage challenging situations, regulate emotions, and reduce urges to engage in disordered behaviors.
-Here are some effective strategies:
+Here are some effective support strategies:

 - Use grounding and mindfulness techniques such as mindful eating, deep breathing, or the 5-4-3-2-1 technique.